 I’m not going to even try to answer the ‘size’ question.
 Suffice to say, like shoes, they do come in different sizes.
 I would much prefer to tell you what I love about the soprano.
-This is my mahogany soprano made by Rob Collins of Tinguitar.

 People often say they find the soprano too small but I really don’t have a problem with the size.
 In fact, I think the small fingerboard is what makes the soprano so attractive.
 I love playing campanella style.
-This is a baroque guitar technique which John King used on the ukulele.
+This is a baroque guitar technique which John King used in his arrangements.
 The melodic notes are placed across the strings which creates a sound like ‘little bells’.
 Campanella notes ring on and over each other in a wash of consonance and dissonance thus creating interesting harmonic nuances.
 This technique is particularly effective on re-entrant tuned instruments and is the perfect reason to use the high g 4th string.
 Here’s a campanella arrangement of an Irish tune.

 Time Travel With the Ukulele